MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

      kubectl port-forward -n valkey valkey-client 8089:8089
     ```

     Access the Locust web interface at `http://localhost:8089` and start the test.
+You can adjust the number of users and the spawn rate to simulate a workload on the Valkey cluster.
+In the followin graph the values used are 100 users and 10 spawn rate.

     :::image type="content" source="media/valkey-stateful-workload/locust.png" alt-text="Screenshot of a web page showing the Locust test dashboard.":::